hartleyleo/411-Arith/README.md

 did was implement the functions and unit tests.

 Our rpeg solution has a lot more steps.
-First for compression, we receive input from the user and trim the image to even dimensions.
-Afterwards, we look at every 2x2 block of pixels and copy the rgb values.
+First for compression, we receive an image as input from the user and trim the image to even dimensions.
+Afterwards, we check every pixel and map the rgb values to an rgb float image.
 From there, we convert the rgb float image to component video ( Y | Pb | Pr ).
-We can then compute the average of Pb and Pr values using the index_of_chroma method in the csc411_arith library and convert the y values to a, b, c, and d values.
+At this step, we look at every 2x2 block of pixels and then compute the average of Pb and Pr values using the index_of_chroma method in the csc411_arith library and convert the four y values to an a, b, c, and d value respectively.
 We can perform operations on these values using our bitpack module and get the appropriate binary values for our pixels.

 For decompression, we start with a compressed image of binary words and uses the bitpack module to convert these words to their appropriate decimal values.